wazo-platform/wazo-doc/source/system/backup_restore.rst

 .. warning::

-    Before restoring a Wazo on a fresh install you have to setup Wazo using the wizard (see :ref:`configuration_wizard` section).
+    Before restoring a Wazo on a fresh install you have to setup Wazo using the wizard.

 Stop monit and all the Wazo services::